1901 Auckland City mayoral election: Results

+Aftermath

 Campbell was installed by Goldie as the outgoing mayor on 8 May 1901.

 As Campbell had indicated that, due to his age (he was 83 at the time), he wanted to concentrate on the representative functions of the office, and only serve until the royal visit.
 Campbell suggested that councillor Alfred Kidd should be appointed as deputy mayor; Kidd had deputised for Goldie at times.
 When it came to formalise this arrangement, it was found that a deputy mayor could only deputise during the mayor's absence or illness; Kidd's role was thus described as being associated with the mayor.

 The royal visit happened in mid-June and Campbell resigned as mayor on 25 July.
 In accordance with the legislation at the time, it was up to the city councillors to elect a new mayor and on 30 July, Kidd was unanimously elected as the city's next mayor.

-Councillor results

-For Auckland Council, elections were held in three wards: South (3 positions; 5 candidates), Ponsonby (3 positions; 4 candidates), and Grafton (3 positions; 5 candidates).
-In the North and East wards, there were three candidates in each ward, which matched the number of positions available, and these candidates were therefore declared elected unopposed.
-In total, 15 positions were available and 20 candidates stood in the various wards.

-Kidd's election as mayor caused a vacancy.
-A by-election held in the Grafton ward on 21 August 1901 returned John McLeod as the new city councillor.